Domaine Plageoles

 Languedoc | France

-In Gaillac, Domaine Plageoles has been dedicated for several generations to promoting the indigenous grape varieties of the Gaillac vineyards, including Mauzac, Ondenc, Prunelart, and Duras.
-This fundamental work aims to preserve an ancient varietal heritage, closely linked to the soils and climate of the plateau.
+For several generations, Domaine Plageoles in Gaillac has been dedicated to promoting the indigenous grape varieties of the Gaillac vineyard, including Mauzac, Ondenc, Prunelart, and Duras.
+This foundational work aims to preserve an ancient varietal heritage, closely linked to the plateau's soils and climate.

-Each vintage explores a different facet of these grape varieties, with profiles ranging from ethereal to more structured expressions, always rooted in their origin.
-The white wines are distinguished by their crisp structure and delicate bitterness that lingers on the finish, while the reds display grainy tannins, characteristic of the local varieties.
+Each cuvée explores a different facet of these grape varieties, with profiles ranging from ethereal registers to more structured expressions, always rooted in their origin.
+The white wines are distinguished by their clean persistence and fine bitterness that extends the finish, while the reds exhibit granular tannins, characteristic of the local varieties.

-The winemaking process favors a refined approach, with aging carried out gently so as not to mask the expression of the grapes.
-The estate's work as a whole offers a clear and faithful interpretation of the Gaillac vineyard, providing a precise understanding of its historical identity and the diversity of
+The vinification processes favor a refined approach, with maturation conducted gently to avoid masking the grapes' inherent expression.
+The estate's overall work offers a clear and faithful interpretation of the Gaillac vineyard, providing a precise understanding of its historical identity and diversity